clburlison/pinpoint/README.md

 # Info

-pinpoint is designed to run in the background to locate your mac on a continuous interval.
+pinpoint is a python based script that is able to find the location of your Mac using either Apple's or Google's GeoCoding APIs.

 Limited to **10.8 - 10.12**.